Dawson McAllister, Founder and President

 Dawson graduated from Bethel University in St. Paul MN and did his seminary work at Talbot Theological Seminary in Los Angeles, CA. His calling as a spokesman to, and for, teenagers and young adults began more than 40 years ago.
 In that time he has written 18 books and was awarded an honorary Doctorate by Biola University.
 In 1973 he founded Shepherd Productions, the 501c3 that is known today as the Dawson McAllister Association.

 Shortly after, he pioneered his city-wide student conferences, a youth group conference model that taught students Biblical truths they could apply to their lives in practical ways.
 Over 20 years, these conferences grew to arena-sized events and were attended by over a million students.

-Dawson has been married to Ruth Hill for almost 40 years.
+Dawson is married to Ruth Hill.
 They have two sons, Fulton and Gene McAllister.

 Rob Broin, Board Chairman

 Rob Broin is President of RMB Associates LLC in Sioux Falls, South Dakota.
 RMB Associates is the family office for the Rob and Miriam Broin family, and also operates several of their real estate developments and holdings.
 In addition, Rob is a large investor in four operating businesses and has board level responsibilities in each of them.
 They include Environmental Tillage Systems Inc., a farm implement manufacturer in Faribault, Minnesota, Otoka Energy LLC, an independent electrical power producer in Ione, California, Swift Fuels LLC, a developer of specialty fuels in West Lafayette, Indiana, and Paradigm Construction, a commercial builder based in Sioux Falls, specializing in multifamily residential complexes and Veterans Administration projects.